dhicks6345789/remote-gateway/README.md

 In the setup for the Cloudflare tunnel, when asked for a Public Hostname for the tunnel, you'll want to select "HTTP" and "localhost:80".

+The Cloudflare tunnel will take care of handling HTTPS traffic, complete with automatic handling / refresh of certificates, to ensure your connection is secure.
+Authentication is also handled by Cloudflare, with the authenticated user's details being passed in via the header from the tunnel client to the NGINX server.
+The CGI script picks up those details to create an HTML page for each user that logs in that passes login details through to Guacamole.

 ## Notes
 Not finished yet - might still be a bit clunky in places, but should mostly work.